Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Things to do in Venice on a budget

 Budget-friendly and free things to do in Venice…

 Admire the beautiful Venetian architecture

-Many of Venice’s most famous historic buildings can be still be admired for free from outside, even if your budget doesn’t allow for the often expensive entrance fees.
+Many of Venice’s most famous historic buildings can still be admired for free from the outside, even if your budget doesn’t allow for the often expensive entrance fees.

 Head to St Mark’s Square and take in the impressive architecture of the Basilica di San Marco, Campanile di San Marco (bell tower) and Doges Palace, then hunt out the Scala Contarini del Bovolo, the unique spiral staircase often referred to as Venice’s Snail Staircase.

 Plus don’t miss the city’s numerous spectacular churches such as Santa Maria della Salute, Santa Maria dei Miracoli and Scuola Grande di San Marco.

 Let yourself get lost down the maze of alleyways

 Whether you’re on a budget or not, one of the best things to do in Venice is to take a stroll through the city’s elaborate maze of alleyways and canals.

 Once you’re done seeing the main attractions, turn off from the tourist areas and let yourself get lost down the narrow cobblestone streets which take you into the more local neighbourhoods.